swgpu/SWGPU/README.md

 - Human readable custom format for all graphics stuff
 - [Rapier](https://rapier.rs/) for both 2D and 3D physics engine
 - No glTF support, we don't want to support the rendering techniques used by this format (BSDF, Skinning, etc...)
-- Blender is the default for modeling
+- Compatible Blender for 3D
-- SpriteFusion is the default for tilemap
+- Compatible SpriteFusion for 2D

 ## Changelog
 ```
+- [Ver.
+1.2.0]  Binary format for 3D files added.
 - [Ver.
 1.1.14] Tilemap SpriteFusion format added.
 - [Ver.
 1.1.13] Cylinder collision class added.
 - [Ver.
 1.1.12] Fix and optimize jnm.